 And given the volatility of the gaming market, a consumer might be tempted to try to time the market or be scared off of investing in gaming altogether.

 Fractional share investing allows you to purchase a sliver of a share, which can make these big names more accessible to the everyday investor.
 That means an investor has the opportunity to diversify their portfolio and add major players, even if they’re not rolling in it (yet).

-SoFi’s Active Investing helps fledgling investors get started on their growth while learning the ropes along the way.
-The platform includes access to real-time investing news and curated educational content that can help investors go from beginner to pro, starting with choosing that very first stock.
+This is where SoFi’s Active Investing can come in handy.
+It helps fledgling investors get started on their growth while learning the ropes along the way.
+The platform includes access to real-time investing news and curated educational content that can help investors go from beginner to pro.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

 2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 For additional disclosures related to the SoFi Invest platforms described above, including state licensure of SoFi Digital Assets, LLC, please visit SoFi.com/legal.